For those who have the will to go further. For those who face their fears. For those who reinvent themselves every day.

 To create a stunningly contemporary watch, the models' reinvention was subsequently a question of research and proportion.

 The development focused on the 41mm brushed casing and the reflection of the mirror-polished bezel.
-The green brushed dial, three hour digits at the cardinal points, 3 o'clock date window, rotating bezel and famous "Borad Arrow" hands coated in SuperLuminova combine seamlessly to bolster readability.
+The granulated dial, three hour digits at the cardinal points, 3 o'clock date window, rotating bezel and famous "Borad Arrow" hands coated in SuperLuminova combine seamlessly to bolster readability.

 Its ETA 2892 movement is protected in a steel case equipped with a helium valve, resistant up to 30 ATM or 300 metres.